tomzx/blog.tomrochette.com-content/agi/books/ian-goodfellow-deep-learning/article.md

 $$
 s(t) = (x * w)(t) = \sum_{a = -\infty}^{\infty} x(a)w(t - a)
 $$
-* Cross-correlation is also known as convolution in many machine learnin libraries
+* Cross-correlation is also known as convolution in many machine learning libraries

 ### 9.2 Motivation
 * Convolution leverages three important ideas that can help improve a machine learning system